Youth Social Action

 The investment from this first group of match-funders will be targeted specifically to help reach a range of young people.
 Comic Relief will provide social action opportunities for young people in areas and backgrounds with below-average levels of participation; Pears Foundation will support activity within education, health and social care; and UK Community Foundations will distribute grants for local social action opportunities through their network of 43 Community Foundations in England.

 The fund is now open for applications.
-If you are thinking of applying, please speak to your local Community Foundation.
+If you are thinking of applying or have any queries, please speak to your local Community Foundation.
 To find your local Community Foundation, click here*.

 *If your organisation is looking for funding in the Greater Manchester area, please contact Forever Manchester, who will act as a sub-contractor of the Youth Social Action Fund for the area.